Aris Petroupolis F.C.

 Aris Petroupolis is a Greek football club based in Petroupoli, Athens.
 Its colors are red and yellow.
 It is one of the oldest football clubs of the Athens Football Association, with registration number 9, having been a member since 1926.

 The club was created in its current form in 1966, when Aris Athens moved to Petroupoli, which had originated in 1946 from the merger of the old clubs Olympiacos Athens(founded in 1926) and Atlas Thymaraki (founded in 1928).
 Aris Petroupolis football team, have competed for 13 seasons in the 4th National League.
-Aris competes currently in Gamma Ethinki, the third highest tier in Greek Football League system.
+Aris competes currently in Athens FCA First Division, the fourth highest tier in Greek Football League system.